Hugo von Obernitz

-Hugo Moritz Anton Heinrich Freiherr von Obernitz (born April 16, 1819; died September 18, 1901, in Honnef) was a Prussian general who served as adjutant general of Kaiser Wilhelm I.
+Hugo Moritz Anton Heinrich Freiherr von Obernitz (born 16 April 1819; died 18 September 1901 in Honnef) was a Prussian general who served as adjutant general of Kaiser Wilhelm I.

 Biography

 Hugo was the son of the Prussian Major Friedrich Karl Moritz von Obernitz and his wife Wilhelmine.

-After attending cadet schools in Kulm and Berlin, Obernitz entered the 4th Infantry Regiment on August 18, 1836, as a second lieutenant.
+After attending cadet schools in Kulm and Berlin, Obernitz entered the 4th Infantry Regiment on 18 August 1836 as a second lieutenant.
 In 1852 he became captain and in 1856 he was promoted to major.
 In June 1861 he was promoted to lieutenant colonel and from the spring of 1863 he was commander of the Guards Fusilier Regiment.
-On June 6, 1865, he was appointed a member of the study commission of the war academy in Berlin.
+On 6 June 1865 he was appointed a member of the study commission of the war academy in Berlin.
 During the Austro-Prussian War, he led the 1st Guards Infantry Brigade as part of the 2nd Army in the battles of Soor and Königinhof against the Austrians.
-In the decisive Battle of Königgrätz on July 3, his troops captured 40 cannons and the town of Chlum.
+In the decisive Battle of Königgrätz on 3 July, his troops captured 40 cannons and the town of Chlum.
 For this, Obernitz was awarded the Pour le Mérite in September 1866 and was promoted to major general.
 From 1868 to 1871 he was an inspector of hunters and marksmen.

-On September 29, 1866, Obernitz was promoted to major general.
+On 29 September 1866 Obernitz was promoted to major general.
 From 1868 to 1871 he was a military inspector.

 He was commander of the Württemberg Field Division in the Franco-Prussian War, fighting in the Battle of Wörth and, as part of the II Corps under the command of General Eduard von Fransecky, participated in the Siege of Paris.
 Obernitz received a grant of 100,000 Thalers for these services.
-On October 22, 1871, he became commander of the 14th Division in Düsseldorf.
-On June 11, 1879, he was appointed commander of the XIV Corps in Karlsruhe.
-Meanwhile, in June 1879 he was promoted to General of the Infantry and on March 22, 1884, he was appointed chief of the 4th (3rd East Prussian) Grenadier Regiment "King Frederick the Great".
-On August 18, 1886, he celebrated his fiftieth anniversary of service.
+On 22 October 1871 he became commander of the 14th Division in Düsseldorf.
+On 11 June 1879 he was appointed commander of the XIV Corps in Karlsruhe.
+Meanwhile, in June 1879 he was promoted to General of the Infantry, and on 22 March 1884 he was appointed chief of the 4th (3rd East Prussian) Grenadier Regiment "King Frederick the Great".
+On 18 August 1886 he celebrated his fiftieth anniversary of service.

 After his retirement in 1888, he and his wife Anna Friederike Ida Bertha, née von Usedom, bought a villa in Bad Honnef.
 They had several children, among them: